No one faces cancer alone.

 Dedicated volunteers, working actively on cancer awareness campaigns and collaborating with the Geneva, Vaud and Swiss Cancer Leagues, began gaining support from local oncologists.
-The news started spreading: help was available in English for cancer patients and carers, and services were free.
+The news started to spread: help was available in English for cancer patients and carers, and services were free.
 In 2004, for easier recognition, the name of the group became the English Speaking Cancer Association (ESCA) and in 2018, we became ESCA CancerSupport.
 We wanted a name that reflected what did: CancerSupport.

 Our services are in English but we welcome any and all nationalities.
-A Centre with trained volunteers and an information library welcomes visitors and provides a friendly and confidential space where they can find support.
+A CancerSupport Centre with trained volunteers and an information library welcomes visitors and provides a friendly and confidential space where they can find support.